MoraruLiviu/TemaTehnWeb/README.md

 Assignment for the Web development course of the University of Bucharest.

-Its purpose was to familiarize ourselves with multiple technologies used in the development of the front-end and back-end of a website.
+Its purpose was to familiarize ourselves with multiple technologies used in the frontend and backend development of a website.

-The project uses node.js to be hosted on the local machine and for persistance keeps its data in a json file.
+The project uses HTML and CSS for its frontend and node.js for its backend.
+A JSON-server is used to host on the local machine and for persistance the data is kept in a JSON file.

-It also contains implementations for the GET, POST, PUT and DETELE methods that allow us to modify the data from the json file.
+It also contains implementations for the GET, POST, PUT and DELETE methods that allow us to modify the data insidde the JSON file.

 ![alt text](https://i.imgur.com/JOlt4Jx.jpeg)